DragonSenses/ecommerce-store-nextjs/journey.md

 ```

 We pass in this `newItem` inside of an object.
 The store method `addItemToCart` will destructure it and set it to our cart.

+## Working on the Header

+Upon adding the product to the cart, we want the header to update.

+Create a new component on the root level called `root.js`.